This is part 4 of our ongoing blog series on the NIST Cybersecurity Framework. To view our previous posts in this series, please see the links below:

 Some key components that should be identified in all the plans are:

-If this blog peaked your interest and you can’t wait until the next installment, feel free to download a copy of the framework at the official website https://www.nist.gov/framework.
+If this blog piqued your interest and you can’t wait until the next installment, feel free to download a copy of the framework at the official NIST website.
 In addition, you can watch a recording of our webinar from just last month on the recent updates to the NIST Cybersecurity Framework that were released in April of 2018.
 Click on the button below to watch the recording!